Table of Contents

 Magic is an essential quality that many beings have in this game's universe.
 It allows the manipulation of time and space itself, to obtain predictable results that logic and science simply cannot.
 However, it has a number of limits and important implications to consider.

 Magic relies on three key stats.
 Versatility is foremost.
-It determines how many spells you know.
-You may spend Versatility points on obtaining spells using the table placed beneath this section (keep scrolling down to see the spells.).
+It determines how many spells you can have memorized.
+You may spend Allocation points on obtaining spells using the table placed beneath this section (keep scrolling down to see the spells.).

 Not all spells are obtainable off the bat; some may require prohibitive amounts of Versatility to be spent on them.
 Others must be bought, or found, or require the actual possession of some sort of item.

 If you run out of Allocation Points, you may use a special equipment item, often spellbook or crystal ball related, in order to store more spells.
 Just note there is a speed cost -- spells cast this way will often take 1 or more extra AGI to cast (depends on item).

 The list of spells is chronicled below.
 Or if you absolutely must look at them, the World Destroying Spells are in Appendix II.

 Magic uses (Magic) accuracy when utilized as an attack.

 Ancient Vring magic that happens to be pretty good for anybody who wants a fairly decent toolset without spending a lot of Allocation Points to collect the set..
 All-round and fairly safe to just learn all of these if you're in need of a simple but useful toolset.